How Can I Find A Children’s Behavioral Therapist?

 Therapy vs. medication

 Medication can be used alongside therapy when deemed appropriate, though this is not always the case.
-Medication will be prescribed by a medical doctor such as your child’s primary care provider (PCP) or a psychiatrist.
+A medical doctor, such as your child’s primary care provider (PCP) or a psychiatrist, will prescribe medication if they believe your child could benefit.
+Do not start, change, or stop a medication for a child without consulting the prescribing physician or another medical doctor.

-Some medications can be quite powerful and work wonders for a lot of people, including kids, but they do not cure disorders or end problem behaviors.
+Medications may be effective for some people, including kids, but they do not cure disorders or end problem behaviors.
 Therefore, finding additional ways to manage symptoms can be effective for long-term treatment in child and adolescent psychiatry.
-In therapy, children benefit from learning skills from a child therapist that they can use on an ongoing basis, providing a higher level of support for addressing any mental health conditions and beginning the development of positive behavior.
+In therapy, children benefit from learning skills from a child therapist that they can use on an ongoing basis.
+This option provides a higher level of support for addressing any mental health conditions and beginning the development of positive behavior.

-Before considering any medication options, make sure to consult with a qualified professional such as your child’s pediatrician or psychiatrist for all treatment options.
+Before considering any medication options, consult a qualified professional, such as your child’s pediatrician or psychiatrist, for all treatment options.
 They’ll be able to go over information related to dosage, side effects, or any other questions you have.

 Finding the right therapist for your child